MueFab/HWN-Karte/readme.md

    - The default output is 'map.html'.

 4. **View the Map**:
    - Open 'map.html' in a web browser to interact with your personalized hiking map.
+Except if `--no_browser` is passed, this will happen automatically.

 ## Dependencies